lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

----

 ## File Layout and Source Organization

 The source file itself should also be predictable.
-Related declarations should stay together, top-level groups should follow the same order, and formatting should create large files quick to scan and navigate.
+Related declarations should stay together, top-level groups should follow the same order, and formatting should make large files quick to scan and navigate.

 ### 27. File Organization